machdyne/chinook/README.md

 ## Power

-Chinook can by powered through the barrel jack connector (or the PWRJACK pin) or the USB-C connector.
+Chinook can be powered through the barrel jack connector (or the PWRJACK pin) or the USB-C connector.

 ## Pinouts